-For the program to run a security key must be plugged into one of the USB ports on a computer or server.
+For the program to run a security key must be plugged into one of the USB ports on a computer or server or a cloud licence registered.

 To install the program on a local computer run the set up program: setup.exe.
 Follow the instructions on screen carefully.